chsh

 # xbps-install -R /var/cache/xbps/ -f vim-9.1.1215_3

-but first add to local repository the old package version (file must be in cache)
+but first add to the local repository the old package version (package file must be in cache)

 # xbps-rindex -a /var/cache/xbps/vim-9.1.1215_3.xbps

-Hold / prevent a package from upgrade (--list-manual-pkgs)
+Hold / prevent a package from upgrade (--mode)

-(Package will become an orphan if no other packages depend on it)
+Package will become an orphan if no other packages depend on it anymore.

 Remove a package